 Be cautious of any personal injury attorney who asks for a retainer or bills by the hour; it’s often a red flag.
 During your free consultation, we will explain this process transparently.

-Our “No Win, No Fee” Promise
+What “No Win, No Fee” Really Means for You

 Our “No Win, No Fee” promise is our commitment to you.
 It means you face zero financial risk when you choose Deldar Legal to represent you.
 You will never receive a bill from us for our time or the resources we invest in your case unless we successfully recover compensation for you.